 And then the entire conversation went into the ditch.

 Former president Barack Obama is again taking credit for the resurgence in the oil and gas industry.
 But Shell Oil Company President John Hofmeister was quick to set the record straight on the former president’s egotistical claims during a visit to Rice University:

 “I would say that he was not a leader when it comes to energy, other than the Clean Power Plan, when he tried to remake the power generation industry without involving Congress, and the Paris accords – again without involving Congress.
 So he can take credit for all he wants, but whether people believe him or not it depends on how much history do you really know versus how much history do you want to reinvent.”

 Stan Mobley, Technical Chief Inspector of major energy company, was aghast:

 “Mind blown!
 Fools will believe that more regulations imposed by themselves aided in the huge increase of production.
 I can’t believe he had the balls to claim credit in the State of Texas!!!”

 And finally, Hal DeKeyser, a newshound from Nevada, offered this analogy, “It would be like Bill Clinton taking credit for the MeToo movement.”

-And that’s why Hal gets the last word.We value your comments!
-Please weigh in on our comment section below.
+And that’s why Hal gets the last word.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com